My recent discovery: Plants do not “eat” zebra’s poo! and none of another animal, but the whole idea is more curious: Plants consume ions.

 — Worm castings improve the germination and the full growing process;

-— More of your favourite fertilizer can be used with less fear to damage the plant;
+— More of your favorite fertilizer can be used with less fear of damaging the plant;

 — Worm castings in cannabis soil efficiently hold water and nutrients;

 — Worms through their castings provide microorganisms and minerals to the soil, increasing disease resistance greatly;

 They are good guys, these worms, you can see that.